papatistos/zotero-zotts/README.md

 [![Using Zotero Plugin Template](https://img.shields.io/badge/Using-Zotero%20Plugin%20Template-blue?style=flat-square&logo=github)](https://github.com/windingwind/zotero-plugin-template)

 > [!NOTE]
 > This is a fork of [the original repository](https://github.com/ImperialSquid/zotero-zotts/) (via https://github.com/KanaHayama/zotero-zotts).
+>
+> This version adds
-It was created to add support for OpenAI's TTS engine.
-While I was at it, I also added buttons to skip 10s forward or backwards and to replay the current selection.
-To avoid unnecessary API calls for such skipping, I also added a cache for the current text selection.
+> - support for OpenAI's TTS engine,
+> - buttons to skip 10s forward or backwards and to replay the current selection,
+> - a cache for the current text selection (to avoid unnecessary API calls for such skipping or replaying),
+> - an option to ignore certain text parts (e.g. page numbers in headers/footers) by marking them with annotations of a specific color (default: grey).

 ## Install :rocket: